The Vegan Lunchbox

 Try this piled on your next hot dog and check out The Best Vegan Hot Dog Toppings.

 White or green cabbage is low in calories and high in Vitamin C & K, Folate, and Thiamine.
-It also contains a good amount of Vitamin B6 and Fibre.

-For leftover white or green cabbage try: Scottish Rumbledethumps
+For leftover white or green cabbage, try: Scottish Rumbledethumps.

 Red cabbage is sweeter than white cabbage when cooked, but when added to a dish raw it has quite a peppery taste.

-It adds extra colour and flavour to coleslaw and it has even more Vitamin C than white or green cabbage.
+It adds extra colour and flavour to coleslaw, and it has even more Vitamin C than white or green cabbage.

 Red cabbage is also low in calories but super high in Vitamin C and antioxidants, high in Vitamin K and has a good amount of Vitamin B6, Vitamin A, Potassium, Thiamine and Riboflavin.